RishabhGoyal992/SWAN-Tasks/Task-3/Weather-Extension-Kernel/README.md

 # Weather Extension for Jupyter Lab

-A JupyterLab extension.
-The data is imported into the kernel as variables in the user's namespace.

-## Requirements

-* JupyterLab 2.0

 ## Procedure for the installtion

 1. Make sure you have Conda installed in your system if not install it from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).